 Apple cider vinegar wash, to cancel out orange and yellow lights – ideas on link above.

 Lemon mask– Vitamin C – a little like we have covered before, a natural highlighter for blonde hair.

-Holly Hock Plants -Though I have seen some caution on touching them on this link
+Holly Hock Plants -Not a plant that I have really come in contact with, it reminds me of a Victorian garden.
+Though I have seen some caution on touching them on this link

 Style Crazy have some ideas on this too.

 Sage Tea– Or Black Tea – to darken your hair. ( I have tried this with Henna to darken some of the blends, unfortunately, it didn’t work for me, I tried coffee too, without much luck, maybe you will have more luck)

 Betony Wash– again a flower- which you seep like a tea.( I found a link on the flower, as it was new to me, I hope this is the right one!)

 Green Tea-seep the tea bags -On link above more info

 Indigo Powder ( which is often found in Henna mixes to make the color – cool and brown )

 BALAYAGE – Hair color but what is it? ( this was the nearest image I could find) Is It A Color Or A highlight ?
 Looking into it deeper and looking at some beautiful images , I found that it is a softer highlighted look .
 A natural soft look to enhance your hair color.